WHAT IS THE FRANCISCAN LINK TO EDUCATION?

 WHAT IS THE GUARDIAN'S JOB?

 The title Guardian is given to the person who is head of the Friary.
 Fr.
-Mark Reamer is the current Guardian of St. Bernardine of Siena Friary at Siena College.
+Kevin Mullen is the current Guardian of St. Bernardine of Siena Friary at Siena College.
 His job is to look after the friars.
 He is the one the friars turn to whenever they need something, when they need an ear to listen, or when one has an idea for the community.
-He sets the tone for the house and, with the help of the Vicar of the Friary, decides on policies and the vision for a particular year.
+He sets the tone for the house and, with the help of the Vicars of the Friary, decides on policies and the vision for a particular year.
 In addition the Guardian is in charge of the upkeep and administration of the Friary, and he acts as the principal liaison between the Franciscan Community and the College.

 WHAT DOES IT MEAN TO LIVE AS A FRIAR?